- Directed By: Tom Shadyac

 |Domestic Gross: $30,323,400||Overseas Gross: $26,200,603|

 Spyglass Entertainment originally was going to co-finance Dragonfly with MGM for $75 million, but MGM backed out due to the high budget and sent the project into turnaround.
 Spyglass then took Dragonfly over to Universal to co-finance and the studio signed onto the risky project.
 Even though the picture would be outside of director Tom Shadyac’s wheelhouse of goofy comedies, Universal took on responsibilities because they had made a fortune on his previous features The Nutty Professor, Liar Liar and Patch Adams.
 The studio’s goodwill toward Shadyac, was also enough for Universal to deal with Kevin Costner again, who had a feud with Universal executives a year before filming began on Dragonfly.
 After the studio trimmed the baseball pic For Love Of The Game (1999) down to a PG-13 rating, he went public with his displeasure about Universal and refused to due much publicity.
 Despite putting aside their differences to go forward with Dragonfly, Costner has not had another project at the studio.

 Dragonfly performed poorly overseas and was a disaster in the UK, where Costner’s reputation withered (3000 Miles To Graceland was straight to video in the UK) and it pulled in just $117,200.
-Spain posted the highest gross at $5.9 million and the overseas total was reported as $22 million.
+Spain posted the highest gross at $5.9 million and the overseas total was reported at $26.2 million.